omari-kd/Environmental-Impact-on-Food-Production/README.md

 Food production is one of the most significant contributors to environmental degradation, including issues such as climate change, water scarcity and biodiversity loss.
 The agricultural sector's environmental footprint varies widely across different food products, farming methods and geographical locations.
 Understanding the environmental impacts of food production is essential for developing more sustainable practices, reducing ecological footprints and making informed policy and consumer choices.

 This project focuses on analysing the environmental impact of food production, emphasising key metrics such as carbon emissions, water usage, land use and biodiversity loss.
-This analysis aims to uncover patterns and provide actionable recommendations for more sustainable food systems, by leveraging data on food production and environmental factors
+This analysis aims to uncover patterns and provide actionable recommendations for more sustainable food systems by leveraging data on food production and environmental factors

-The goal of this project is to assess the environmental impact of food production at both macro and micro levels and propose data-driven insights to mitigate the negative effects of food production on the environment.
+The goal of this project is to assess the environmental impact of food production at both the macro and micro levels and propose data-driven insights to mitigate the negative effects of food production on the environment.
 This will help policymakers, environmentalists, food producers and consumers make more informed decisions that support sustainability.

 ## Crisp DM Framework